YU000jp/logseq-plugin-some-menu-extender/README.md

 ## Features

-1. Dialog at action
+- Dialog at action
+    1. Auto link title (Paste URL)
+    1. Add completed property to DONE task (Mark task as DONE)
-1. Block Context menu
+- Block Context menu
+    1. `repeat-task as LATER`
+    1. `Copy block reference and embed`
+    1. `Make to next line blank`
-1. Page Context menu
+- Page Context menu
-1. Slash command
+    1. For PARA method pages.
+Quickly add to page-tags
+    1. For Other pages.
+Quickly add to page-tags
+    1. Quickly create a page

 ## Dialog at action